fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 UI Options does three things:

-* places a preferences editor dialog with a set of six panels in a collapsible panel at the top of the page, accessible through a button in the upper right corner of the page;
+* places a preferences editor dialog with a set of adjusters in a collapsible panel at the top of the page, accessible through a button in the upper right corner of the page;
 * instantiates a cookie-based [Settings Store](../SettingsStore.md) for storing the user's preferences; and
 * acts upon the user's preferences.